ESG Governance, Stakeholder Engagement, Reporting and Materiality

 Local Communities/Community Organizations

 Along with our restaurant owners, we are committed to strengthening and giving back to the communities we serve through our brand foundations and by supporting local programs and issues that are close to our guests’ hearts.
-Through our foundations – Tim Hortons Foundation camps, the Burger King Foundation, the Popeyes Foundation and the Firehouse Subs Public Safety Foundation – our brands are devoted to contributing time, talent and funds to build up the communities they serve.
+Through our foundations – Tim Hortons Foundation Camps, the Burger King Foundation, the Popeyes Foundation and the Firehouse Subs Public Safety Foundation – our brands are devoted to contributing time, talent and funds to build up the communities they serve.

 Government